 In 2013, Paul Klein, Forbes CSR contributor and founder of Impakt, suggested a new set of marketing “Ps” meant to help firms decide how and when it is appropriate to tell their CSR story.
 It’s a great starting point for how to think about CSR communications.
 Here is a quick summary of Klein’s CSR Marketing “Ps”:

 Focus on the issue your organization is addressing through CSR activities rather than trying to convince people your company is socially responsible.

 Make sure any people or examples cited in your communications are credible and inspiring.

 Stay away from cause-related promotions, which can seem opportunistic.
 Stick to communications about initiatives that are program-based and substantive.

 Only include partners that are credible and won’t be seen as having a conflict of interest with your CSR program and message.

 Balancing authenticity and reputation is a critical issue for companies that want to communicate their philanthropic, volunteerism and sustainability activities without appearing self-serving.
-Last year, we published a whitepaper that examined another set of ‘Ps’ – four overarching principles designed to help guide a company in aligning CSR activities with the corporate brand for authenticity and impact.
-These principles could easily be added to Klein’s framework as firms think about their CSR messaging.
-You can read the specific examples in the whitepaper, but here is a breakdown of the most common brand alignment strategies:
+Last year, we published a white paper that examined another set of ‘Ps’ – four overarching principles designed to help guide a company in aligning CSR activities with the corporate brand for authenticity and impact.
+These principles could easily complement Klein’s framework as firms think about their CSR messaging.
+You can read the specific examples in the white paper, but here is a breakdown of the most common brand alignment strategies: